Dekopon: Names

-The name is most likely a portmanteau between the word deko (凸, デコ; meaning convex) as a reference to its bump, and the pon in ponkan (ポンカン; one of the fruits that it is derived from) to create "dekopon" (デコポン).
+The name is most likely a portmanteau of the word deko (凸, デコ; meaning convex) as a reference to its bump, and the pon in ponkan (ポンカン; one of the fruits that it is derived from) to create "dekopon" (デコポン).

 There were many market names for dekopon during the time the name was a trademark of the product from Kumamoto.
 For instance, himepon was the market name for the fruits originating from Ehime prefecture.
 The ones grown in Hiroshima prefecture were marketed as hiropon.
 After an agreement whereby anyone could use the name "dekopon" by paying a fee and meeting certain quality standards, the name was used for the fruit no matter where it came from in Japan.

 'Dekopon' does not have an agricultural variety registration number (Nōrin Bangō) because of its bump, which at the time of its development was considered to be unsightly, and failure to reduce acidity in the fruit.

 Cultivation

 The fruits are usually grown in large greenhouses to keep them at a constant temperature, and are harvested from December to February (winter in Japan).
 In the case of garden farming, they are harvested from March to April.
 After harvesting, dekopon are usually left for a period of 20–40 days so that the levels of citric acid in the fruit decrease, while the sugar levels increase to make a more appealing taste to market.
-Only products with sugar level above 13°Bx and citric acid below 1.0% can be sold with the name dekopon.
+Only fruits with sugar level above 13°Bx and citric acid below 1.0% can be sold with the name dekopon.